 Cubic’s very first mobile transit card effort, the long delayed Apple Pay Ventra, is the world’s first EMV closed loop transit card.
 It’s basically a Mastercard debit card with an account candy wrapped as a Ventra digital card.
 This same configuration is being tested for digital Opal.
 As closed loop EMV transit cards are bank card account based schemes, they still come with all the EMV on transit shortcomings, bank managed accounts, slow transaction speed, poor user feedback at the transit gate, etc. For this reason I think transit cards on mobile will continue to arrive in a slow trickle.

 China T-Union: centralized straightjacket for mobile The large deployment of PBOC 2.0/3.0 China T-Union cards on mobile has been cited as proof that it’s ‘better’ at mobile than FeliCa and MIFARE, but the reality has nothing to do with protocols or smartphone hardware.
-It is all about the Ministry of Transport China T-Union card nationwide standard managed by a single entity, Beijing China Communications Gold Card Technology (BCCGCT) for plastic and digital issue:
+It is all about the Ministry of Transport China T-Union card nationwide standard managed by a single entity, Beijing China Communications Gold Card Technology (BCCGCT) using prepaid Union One issue for plastic and digital issue:

-All China T-Union cards have a single recharge backend cloud provided by UnionPay, managed by BCCGCT.
+All China T-Union cards have a single recharge backend provided by UnionPay via BCCGCT.
 It’s the reason why China T-Union only support UnionPay recharge and sport a similar logo with local transit agency branding.
 It’s all one package.

 China T-Union digital cards on mobile have to be created on the device, plastic card transfers are not supported.
 Local transit agency transit card apps are intentionally crippled and do not support any NFC transfer features, Apple Support pages do not mention plastic card transfer.